 - PUSH Community Energy Workforce Development Project

 Read more about the projects here.

 First round awardees were announced in December 2018.
-A second round of applications will be reviewed in 2019.
+A second round of the Western New York Workforce Development Challenge will launch in late 2019.
 Not-for-profit organizations in Erie, Niagara, Cattaraugus, Chautauqua and Allegany counties could be eligible to receive at least $250,000 for workforce development.